lkirk/weber-lab-server/docs/users.md

 ```

 This will generate a new user with the permissions and directories described
 above.
-A user's default password upon generation is `password`
+A user's default password upon generation is `password`.
+Upon logging in
+for the first time, users should run `passwd` to update to a better password.